wistia/wistia-open-docs/_posts/data-api.md

 title: The Wistia Data API
 description: Learn how to enable Data API access for your account.
 category: Developers
 post_intro: <p><a href="http://wistia.com">Wistia</a> is a video hosting solution for marketers.
 We make it easy to upload, manage, share, and track your web video performance.</p><p>The Wistia data API gives you all kinds of programmatic access to your Wistia account.
-The data is available in either JSON or XML format over HTTP.</p><p>There is also a <a href="https://github.com/wistia/wistia-api" target="_blank">Wistia API Ruby gem</a> for access from the command line.</p><p><strong>Wistia API Exchange Forum:</strong> We've recently added a forum, just for Data API users.
-It's meant to be a place for sharing projects and getting language-specific help.
-Head to <a href="http://dev-forum.wistia.com" target="_blank">http://dev-forum.wistia.com</a> to check it out!</p>
+The data is available in either JSON or XML format over HTTP.</p><p>There is also a <a href="https://github.com/wistia/wistia-api" target="_blank">Wistia API Ruby gem</a> for integrating into your application.</p>
 ---